Book Online

 Ear Deformity?

-Deformities of the auricle can be divided in two categories.
-They can be either external ear malformations or external ear deformities.
+Deformities of the auricle can be categorized into two types: external ear malformations or external ear deformities.

-An external ear malformation is described as an ear that is missing part or all of the external ear cartilages.
-This is usually named Microtia and requires surgical correction to restore the normal shape of the external ear.
-Oftentimes, Microtia is associated with hearing issues and an evaluation by an Otologist (Fellowship trained ear surgeon) is recommended to see if natural hearing can be restored.
+An external ear malformation is defined as an ear that lacks part or all of the external ear cartilages, typically referred to as Microtia.
+Surgical correction is necessary to restore the normal shape of the external ear.
+Microtia often involves hearing issues, and an evaluation by an Otologist (a fellowship-trained ear surgeon) is recommended to determine if natural hearing can be restored.

-An external ear deformity, on the other hand, is characterized by fully formed ear cartilages that are abnormally shaped.
-These deformities are typically not associated with hearing loss, however, an evaluation with an Otologist (A fellowship trained ear surgeon) is ideal to rule out any internal deformities.
-There are several different types of external ear deformities.
-They can include: Grade II Microtia, Stahl’s ear (aka Elf ear or Spock ear), Cup ear, Lidding or Lop ear , Helical rim deformities, Prominent/protruding ear.
+In contrast, an external ear deformity involves fully formed ear cartilages that are abnormally shaped.
+These deformities generally do not cause hearing loss, but an assessment by an Otologist is advisable to rule out any internal issues.
+Various types of external ear deformities exist, including Grade II Microtia, Stahl’s ear (also known as Elf ear or Spock ear), Cup ear, Lidding or Lop ear, Helical rim deformities, and Prominent/protruding ear.

 Ear Molding and Earwell™ Infant Ear Correction System

-Correction of above external ear deformities can take place in either of the two different times of life.
-First (and most preferable) time that these deformities can be corrected is within the first two weeks of age.
-Because maternal hormones are still circulating inside the infant’s blood, the ear cartilage during these first weeks of life is still pliable and moldable.
-Thus ear molding can be performed during this time with excellent cosmetic outcomes.
-Ear molding can correct over 95 percent of all pediatric ear deformities.
+Correction of the external ear deformities can take place in either of the two distinct stages of life.
+The first, and most preferable, time for correction is within the first two weeks after birth.
+During this period, the maternal hormones still circulating in the infant’s bloodstream make the ear cartilage pliable and moldable.
+Therefore, ear molding performed during this time yields excellent cosmetic outcomes, correcting over 95 percent of all pediatric ear deformities.

-EarWell™ Infant Ear Correction System makes the process of ear molding easier on the parents and infants.
-Ear molding treatment typically lasts anywhere from 2-6 weeks and should be started by the 2nd week of life for the best results.
-The treatment is painless, incision less and requires no anesthesia or numbing.
-There is no recovery time needed after this treatment.
+The EarWell™ Infant Ear Correction System makes the process of ear molding easier for parents and infants.
+Typically, ear molding treatment lasts between 2 to 6 weeks and should ideally commence by the second week of life to achieve optimal results.
+This treatment is painless, non-invasive, and does not require anesthesia or numbing.
+Additionally, there is no recovery time necessary post-treatment.

 Otoplasty

-If the correction for an external ear deformity is not performed during the first few weeks of life, the next time period that a correction can be done is usually after the age of 5.
-By then the ear has reached adult size and surgical correction will not interfere growth of the cartilage.
-The surgical correction at this stage is called otoplasty.
+If correction of an external ear deformity is not performed during the first few weeks of life, the next suitable period for correction is usually after the age of 5.
+By this time, the ear has reached adult size, and surgical correction will not interfere with the growth of the cartilage.
+This surgical correction at this stage is known as otoplasty.

 Microtia and Grades of Microtia

-Microtia is a relatively common congenital ear deformity where the ear is either underdeveloped or completely absent (also referred to as anotia).
+Microtia is a fairly common congenital ear deformity characterized by either underdevelopment or complete absence of the ear (also known as anotia).
 It can be associated with a narrow ear canal or no ear canal at all.
-Depending on the degree of the deformity, various surgical techniques can be used to reconstruct the ear.
-Microtia is usually classified on the degree of ear development.
-The most common classification is grade III microtia.
-In this grade most of the external ear or pinna is not formed and there is no ear canal present.
+Surgical reconstruction techniques vary depending on the severity of the deformity.
+Microtia is typically classified based on the extent of ear development, with grade III microtia being the most common classification.
+In grade III microtia, a significant portion of the external ear or pinna is not formed, and there is often no ear canal present.

 Grade I